Managing bowel late effects

 Improving bowel control

-Your doctor or nurse will probably have helpful suggestions.
+Your doctor or specialist nurse will probably have helpful suggestions.
 The most common ways of improving bowel control include:

 • changes to your diet